kaleem68/Blogs-Drafts/Performance Benchmark: String and String Builder.md

 n = 1000000: seconds: 0.0036

 ```
-In practice, if you are performing frequeuent String modification operations you should consider using StringBuilder over String class.
+In practice, if you are performing frequeuent String modification operations you should consider using StringBuilder over String class
+StringBuilder is memory effecient and has faster execution time.
 # Conclusion
 - Modifying String creates a new String in the heap memory, to modify the content of the String we should consider StringBuilder class, as StringBuilder has a constant modification time.
 - Any attempt to modify the String class creates a new object in the memory which has signifnicant performence draw back as shown in String class benchmark.
-- Pick StringBuilder over String class in all cases where you want to modify the content of the string.
+- Pick StringBuilder over String class in cases where you want to modify the string content.